Methylisothiazolinone (MI) and methylchloroisothiazolinone (MCI) must be declared on cosmetics labels when present in the formulation.

 On 12th February 2017, MI was banned from leave-on products in the European Union.

 Both MI and the MI / MCI blend are permitted in rinse off products, and this is likely to remain the case in future.
+That said, permitted levels are being reduced in 2018.

-Removal of the preservatives in leave-on products may help to reduce the number of people becoming sensitised to MI, but will not help those individuals already sensitive to MI – who will have to continue to read ingredients labels carefully.
+Removal of the preservatives in leave-on products may help to reduce the number of people becoming sensitised to MI, but will not help those individuals already sensitive to MI, who will have to continue to read ingredients labels carefully.

-For blog posts concerning legislation, click here.
+For posts concerning legislation, click here.